ibexa/documentation-developer/docs/search/sort_clause_reference/field_sort_clause.md

 # Field Sort Clause

-The [`Field` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Field.html) sorts search results by the value of one of the content items' Fields.
+The [`Field` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Field.html) sorts search results by the value of one of the content items' fields.

-Search results of the provided content type are sorted in Field value order.
+Search results of the provided content type are sorted in field value order.
 Results of the query that do not belong to the content type are ranked lower.

 ## Arguments

-- `typeIdentifier` - string representing the identifier of the content type to which the Field belongs
+- `typeIdentifier` - string representing the identifier of the content type to which the field belongs
-- `fieldIdentifier` - string representing the identifier of the Field to sort by [[= include_file('docs/snippets/sort_direction.md') =]]
+- `fieldIdentifier` - string representing the identifier of the field to sort by [[= include_file('docs/snippets/sort_direction.md') =]]

 ## Limitations